Simondared/PG278Q-fedora-resolution-fix/README.md

 # Fix EDID for Asus ROG PG278Q on Fedora Linux

 This is a fork of a script that provides an easy way to resolve recognition issues for the **Asus ROG PG278Q** monitor on Linux systems, especially when using an AMD graphics card.
 The problem is common on first-generation G-Sync hardware monitors, which may not correctly send EDID data to the system.
-I changed the original script to work on Fedora Linux.
-I also commented out the suspend script part, as I have not yet encountered this problem on Fedora (I am also not entirely sure how it works as I only started using Linux recently and have very little experience).
+I changed the command to update the grub config as it appears to be different on Fedora.
+I also commented out the suspend script part, as I have not yet encountered this problem myself.

 ## Table of Contents